apache/pekko-http/docs/src/main/paradox/client-side/host-level.md

 If the `max-retries` pool config setting is greater than zero the pool retries idempotent requests for which a response could not be successfully retrieved.
-Idempotent requests are those whose HTTP method is defined to be idempotent by the HTTP spec, which are all the ones currently modelled by Akka HTTP except for the `POST`, `PATCH` and `CONNECT` methods.
+Idempotent requests are those whose HTTP method is defined to be idempotent by the HTTP spec, which are all the ones currently modelled by Apache Pekko HTTP except for the `POST`, `PATCH` and `CONNECT` methods.

 When a response could not be received for a certain request there are essentially three possible error scenarios: